8n8/bigwebthing/README.md

 # Overview

-BigWebThing is for sending messages, via the command line.

-There is a message-passing server for sharing data between people.
+BigWebThing is for creating encrypted messages to send between people.

-Access to the server is controlled by a list of public signing keys kept on the server.

-# Program structure

-These are the different parts of the program:

-1. A command-line app that runs on the client.

-6. The server.
-This acts as a route between clients.
-They upload and download messages.

 # User interface

 It's a command-line app.
+It will optionally read two files in the current directory, called 'secret' and 'public'.
+The 'public' file should be sent to the recipients.
 The commands are:

     Get usage